kindasneaki/Archipelago.RiskOfRain2/README.md

 ### Achieving Victory or Defeat

-Achieving victory is defined as beating Mithrix, or beating the voidling (DLC enabled).
+Achieving victory is defined as beating Mithrix, defeating the Twisted Scavenger, or beating the Voidling (DLC enabled).
 (This is both true for Classic and Explore modes.)

-Alternatively you can change the Final Stage Death is Win setting to enable Obliteration ending as well as if you die in the Commencement map (the moon).
+Alternatively you can change the Final Stage Death is Win setting to enable Obliteration ending as well as if you die in the Commencement map (the moon)/ The Planetarium (DLC enabled).

 Due to the nature of roguelike games, you can possibly die and lose your place completely.
 This is mitigated partly by the free grants of `Dio's Best Friend` but it is still possible to lose.
 If you do lose, you can reconnect to the Archipelago server and start a new run.
 The server will send you the items you have